Battle of Fort Ridgely: Battle

+At 1 o'clock in the afternoon of August 20, Little Crow rode out alone into the open beyond the picket line west of the fort, close enough to be recognized but just out of musket range.
+After Sergeant Bishop offered to meet him at the picket line rather than rushing out in an attempt to capture him, the diversion was revealed as shots rang out from the wooded ravine near the northeast corner of the fort.
+Little Crow's force of 400 Dakota was only prevented from reaching the fort by Lieutenant Gere's decision to move his howitzer into the open northwest of the building while under fire from the Dakota and clear the field north of the fort with canister shot.

+Unable to reach the fort from the northeast and overwhelm its outnumbered defenders in hand-to-hand combat, the Dakota offensive gradually spread around the fort until Little Crow attempted to enter the fort en masse from an advantageous position to its southwest.
+Sergeant Jones, supported by Lieutenants Culver and Gorman and the Renville Rangers, held the Dakota at bay with his six-pound field gun.
+The battle continued until nightfall, but the Dakota were unable to take the fort.

 On August 20, 1st Lt.
 Timothy J. Sheehan, C Company, commanded Fort Ridgely.
-Captain Marsh of B Company 5th Minnesota had been the post commander until he died at the Battle of Redwood Ferry two days before.
+Captain Marsh had been the post commander until he died at the Battle of Redwood Ferry two days before.
 1st Lt.
 Culver, B Company, was quartermaster-commissary.
 Eight men were wounded or assigned hospital duty.
-The Fort had numerous volunteers arrive before an estimated 400 Indians attacked.
 The first shots killed Private Mark.
 M. Greer, Co.
 C, and wounded Corporal William Good, Co.
 B. Good had a head wound and was declared dead.
 Actually, he managed to live and was discharged for disability in October.
 Sergeant Bishop commanded the pickets.
 Several soldiers were wounded.
 Private William H. Blodgett, Company B, was wounded in the spinal column but continued to fight.
 By the end of the battle three soldiers were killed and another 13 wounded.